tetzank/homepage/content/posts/coat-edsl-for-codegen.md

 All arithmetic operators are customized to generate instructions using the virtual registers of the operands.

 The generation is done immediately in the overloaded operator which means that temporaries used in nested expressions cannot be eliminated.
-Some SIMD libraries use expression trees to capture the whole expression and eliminates unnecessary temporaries.
+Some SIMD libraries use expression trees to capture the whole expression and eliminate unnecessary temporaries.
 This is not done here.
 The expressions are mapped 1:1 to the corresponding x86 instructions.

 The compilation latency of AsmJit is very low.
 If you want to generate a function as fast as possible, this is the right backend for you.
 The efficiency of the generated code is up to you.
+You have to write efficient code.

 __LLVM backend__